ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 You can use your mouse to drag and select multiple frequency bands simultaneously on the spectrum graph.
 After that, you can click on the spectrum graph (outside the button area) to cancel the selection.

-When multiple frequency bands are selected, adjusting the frequency, gain, or bandwidth of one frequency band will also affect the corresponding parameters of the other selected frequency bands.
+When multiple frequency bands are selected, bypassing/truning off one frequency band or adjusting the frequency/gain/bandwidth of one frequency band will also affect the corresponding parameters of the other selected frequency bands.

 #### Decibel Scale